 The committee routinely meets for discussion with the external auditors, who attend its meetings, as required.

-The Committee is responsible for determination of the remuneration and remuneration policy for the Company’s executive directors and senior executives.
+The Committee is responsible for the determination of the remuneration and remuneration policy for the Company’s executive directors and senior executives.

 The Nominations Committee considers succession planning, reviews the structure, size and composition of the Board and nominates candidates to fill Board vacancies.